Supporting Children with Learning Disabilities: A Parent’s Guide

 Know what support can look like

-Depending on your school system, support may include accommodations, intervention services, an IEP, a 504 plan, modified assignments, extra time, assistive technology, or more direct reading or math help.
+Depending on your school system, support may include accommodations, intervention services, extra time, assistive technology, modified assignments, a 504 plan, or an IEP.

 Share what you see at home

-Teachers see one version of your child.
+Teachers see one slice of the day.
 You see another.
-If homework regularly ends in tears or a strategy suddenly helps, that information matters.
+If homework always ends in tears, or if one strategy suddenly helps, that information matters.

 • Where does my child seem to get stuck most often?